 Have you ever imagined that your ideal life is one free of stress?
 Maybe you daydream about dozing in a lounge chair on the beach while your online business passively rakes in the bucks.
 Or maybe you’re working your tail off now so you can just put around the garden after retirement.

-Sonia Simone, blogger from Remarkable Communication and Chief Marketing Officer at Copyblogger, will tell you that’s not the life for her.
+Sonia Simone, a founding member and Chief Content Officer at Copyblogger Media, will tell you that’s not the life for her.
 At her keynote at BlogWorld, where she discussed her transition from corporate job to entrepreneur, she said, “I traded boredom for stress.
 And it was so worth it.”

 I asked Sonia to talk about her experiences and lessons learned in career design.
 Here are just a few of the highlights from our chat:

 - Why you shouldn’t be trying to eliminate stress from your life

 - How to overcome your fear of entrepreneurship, even if you are the primary breadwinner in the family

 - The danger of worst case thinking and how to get beyond it

 - The key to learning how, and when, to say no